K0nker8/PatternAnalysis-2025/recognition/Task_8_Convnext_48833974/README.md

 #### Stage 1
     - Applies Depthwise Convolution on the 56×56×96 feature map from the stem
-    - Applies layer Normilisation to stabilize training
+    - Applies layer Normalization to stabilize training
     - Extracts low-level textures

 #### Stage 2-3
-    - Downsamples further to 28*28*192 and then to 14*14*384, getting more mid level feature deatils
+    - Downsamples further to 28*28*192 and then to 14*14*384, getting more mid level feature details

 #### Stage 4
-    - Fetaure extraction at 7*7*768,
+    - Feature extraction at 7*7*768,
     - Feature map is averaged, aggregating information across the entire image
     - Vector is normalized and passed through a softmax function which creates class probabilities